jessetvogel/adjectives-project-data/README.md

-# adjectives-project-data
-Data repository for the Adjectives Project
+This repository contains the data for the [Adjectives Project](https://github.com/jessetvogel/adjectives-project).